If you'd like to know when new newsletters are published

 Moderator: Tanya Beckett BBC World News „

-Dr Suzanne Etti, Environmental Impact Specialist, Intrepid Travel
+Dr Susanne Etti, Environmental Impact Specialist, Intrepid Travel

 Harold Goodwin WTM Responsible Tourism Advisor„